MaviccPRP/mlp_from_scratch/README.md

 ## Experiments and Evaluation
 The dataset is splitted into a trainingset (46900 samples) and a testset (23100 samples) using the train_test_split method of sklearn.
 For the evaluation mlp_np.py is used, as it performs much faster, than mlp_plain.py.
 Seeing 46900 Samples mlp_np.py needs 14 seconds and mlp_plain.py 399 seconds.
 The model is evaluated after **2.400.000** samples are seen.
 The accuracy scores are based on the model performance on the test set.
-The Hyperparameters for each optimizer are noted in the table.
-The have been chosen after some evaluation test runs.
+The hyperparameters for each optimizer are noted in the table.
+They have been chosen after some evaluation test runs.
 A deeper hyperparameter optimization havent been done so far (see to-dos):

 | Optimizer  | Best Accuracy score |Mean total Error|
 | ------------- | ------------- |-------------|